How to Replace Your Nashville Lawn with a Wildflower Meadow (And Why You Might Want To)

 A designer's guide to meadow gardens in Middle Tennessee — 90 native species, the honest timeline, and everything the seed packet doesn't tell you.

 The alternative is a meadow.
-Not a field of weeds.
-Not an abandoned lot.
-A designed, intentional, ecologically rich planting of native wildflowers and grasses that blooms in succession from spring through frost, feeds pollinators, supports wildlife, improves soil structure, absorbs stormwater better than turf ever could, and — once established — requires a fraction of the maintenance that your lawn demands.
+A designed, intentional, ecologically rich planting of native wildflowers and grasses that blooms in succession from spring through frost, feeds pollinators, supports wildlife, improves soil structure, absorbs stormwater better than turf ever could, and, once established, requires a fraction of the maintenance that your lawn demands.

 That moment is what this guide is for.